A Driving Tour of Amelia Island and St. Augustine

-A driving tour of the Amelia Island and St. Augustine areas.
+Here's a great way to take in some of the top attractions in the Amelia Island and St. Augustine areas.

 The better part of your day can easily be spent at Timucuan Ecological and Historical Preserve between the Nassau and St. Johns Rivers.
 This unique national park was established to protect one of the last unspoiled coastal wetlands on the Atlantic Coast and is a series of federal state and city parks that tell the story of early Florida history.